High Quality Large Format FDM 3D Printing

 The fused deposition modeling system uses innovative printer software to separate a 3D computer-aided design (CAD) file into individual slices, or cross-sections.
 Each slice in the file is converted into machine code, which essentially uses the Cartesian coordinate system to determine the path the printer head must follow across the X and Y axes to deposit the first layer of material onto the build platform.
 Once the bottom layer is complete, the build platform descends by a small amount – relative to the deposited layer thickness – and the printhead repeats the process to deposit the second layer.
 This procedure is repeated in sequential layers until the part is finished.

-Many industrial FDM systems have a two-nozzle system which can selectively extrude sacrificial support structures as they part prints.
+Most FDM systems have a two-nozzle system that can selectively extrude sacrificial support structures as they part prints.
 Depending on the feedstock, this support may be soluble in a sodium hydroxide (NaOH) bath, leaving only the printed part after processing.
 The support structure can also be removed manually without damaging the printed part.

 The benefits of this technique are manifold, particularly when it comes to the development of concept models and rapid prototypes for research and design (R&D) processes.